 Once you’ve got to the point where your organisation feels that it can make use of a customer view of your data, then that is the point when you can move on to Solution 2: integrating data sets with unique identifiers.

-For more information on effectively measuring your campaign’s effectiveness and ROI, get in contact with Alec by email, email@example.com or call 0203 328 1840.
+For more information on effectively measuring your campaign’s effectiveness and ROI, get in contact by email or call 0203 328 1840.